I'll call it for 25, but you just put it in there right after number 24.

 It is about getting more registered Democrats in the state of New York and throughout the country.

-You went to Harlem with your husband with Charlie Wrangle, a former president said, quote, Charlie Wrangle wants me to pay more taxes so you can pay less, and I think that's a good idea.
+Former president said, quote, Charlie Wrangell wants me to pay more taxes so you can pay less, and I think that's a good idea.

 Is that also your view?

-I don't uh know all the details of what Charlie is recommending, but I certainly agree with the goal.
+I don't know all the details of what Charlie is recommending, but I certainly agree with the goal.

 You know, we've not been asked to sacrifice anything.